ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 719.37917740   0.05217138

 ```
-The exponential model was a signiciant fit to the Feynman data, and the estimated parameters for the exponential model were also found to be significant.
+The exponential model was a signicant fit to the Feynman data, and the estimated parameters for the exponential model were also found to be significant.
 Visualizing the data against the model prediction, we find that the model (denotd by the pink dashed line) adequately captures the exponential trend.

 <p align="center">
   <img src="/img/feynmanmodel.png"/>